-The P60D080PVC incorporates 512 kBytes of ROM, 8.125 kBytes of RAM and 80 kBytes of EEPROM.
+The P60D144PVA incorporates 512 kBytes of ROM, 8.125 kBytes of RAM and 144 kBytes of EEPROM.
 Access control to all three memory types is enforced by a Memory Management Unit.
-The Memory Management Unit partitions each memory into two parts: The ROM is partitioned in 300/384 kBytes Application-ROM, depending on major configuration option, and 128 kBytes Test-ROM.
+The Memory Management Unit partitions each memory into two parts: The ROM is partitioned in 384 kBytes Application-ROM and 128 kBytes Test-ROM.
 512 Bytes of the EEPROM are always reserved for the manufacturer area, 768 Bytes are always reserved for IC Dedicated Support Software.
 The Security IC Dedicated Support Software contains functionality for programming the user EEPROM which must be called by the Security IC Embedded Software.
 Therefore the Security IC Dedicated Support Software has access also to the EEPROM area which is allocated to the Security IC Embedded Software, the separation between user data and NXP firmware data is guaranteed by means of a software firewall.
 512 Bytes of RAM is allocated for the Firmware Operating System and the remaining part for the application.
-Note that the ROM size is displayed as 300/384 kBytes in the block diagram in Fig 1 because only 300/384 kBytes are available to the Security IC Embedded Software depending on major configuration option.
+Note that the ROM size is displayed as 384 kBytes in the block diagram in Fig 1 because only 384 kBytes are available to the Security IC Embedded Software.